varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Mixed network
   - Communication is redirected through several hosts before reaching its destination
-  - Not usefull if the data reveals information about source/destination
+  - Not useful if the data reveals information about source/destination
   - Solved by onion routing through encryption

 - An onion has encryption layers